Dad makes his daughter walk 5 miles to school to teach bullying lesson

 "As you see this morning, she is learning otherwise," Cox said in the video, adding that the temperature outside was 36 degrees.

-"I know a lot of you parents are not going to agree with this, but that is alright because I’m doing what I feel is right to teach my daughter a lesson and to stop her from bullying," Cox said.
+"I know a lot of you parents are not going to agree with this, but that is all right because I’m doing what I feel is right to teach my daughter a lesson and to stop her from bullying," Cox said.

 As it turned out, many people did agree with Cox's method.